testervippro/Oracle-DB-Docker/README.md

 - **Username**: HR
 - **Password**: hrpass

-## **Step 3 Run the following command sequence to connect to the Oracle database:
+## **Step 3 Run the following command sequence to connect create data to the Oracle database:

 ```bash